Overcoming the Long Horizon Barrier for Sample-Efficient Reinforcement Learning with Latent Low-Rank Structure: Algorithm

 \subsection{Formal Algorithm Statement}

-We present two algorithms that follow the approach of using matrix estimation to reduce the number samples in either empirical value iteration or Monte Carlo policy iteration.
-Both algorithms approximate the optimal value function and associated optimal policy via a backward induction, and thus we present them together.
-We use ``Low Rank Empirical Value Iteration'' (LR-EVI) to refer to the algorithm which uses option (a) for Step 1 below, and we use ``Low Rank Monte Carlo Policy Iteration'' (LR-MCPI) to refer to the algorithm which uses option (b) for Step 1.
+We present two Low Rank RL algorithms, which take as input any matrix estimation algorithm, \texttt{ME}$(\cdot)$, that takes in a subset of entries of the matrix and returns an estimate of the whole matrix, the sets $\{\Omega_h\}_{h\in[H]}$ that indicate the state action pairs for which data should be collected by querying the MDP generative model, and $\{N_{s, a, h}\}_{(s, a, h) \in S\times A\times H}$, which denotes how many samples to query at state-action pair $(s,a)$ at timestep $h$.
+We use ``Low Rank Empirical Value Iteration'' (LR-EVI) to refer to the algorithm which uses option (a) for Step 1 below, and we use ``Low Rank Monte Carlo Policy Iteration'' (LR-MCPI) to refer to the algorithm which uses option (b) for Step 1. \tsdelete{For ease of notation, we define }